Mpiern01/yumny/README.md

 # README

 Yumny Ruby on Rails App with Testing V1
 (and Machine learning Recommendation engine with V2)

-Circle CI Code Climate
+Circle CI

-Post your favorite Recipies and have new ones recommended Software used in Cookin
+Post your favorite Recipies and have new ones recommended Software used in Yumny

-Cookin runs on these technologies:
+Yumny runs on these technologies:

-Rails 4.1.7
+Rails 5
 Ruby 2.1.3
 PostgreSQL
 JQuery